pollfish/docs/terms/publisher.md

 8.6 Sensitive data

-Where the transfer involves personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, or biometric data for the purpose of uniquely identifying a natural person, data concerning health or a person’s sex life or sexual orientation, or data relating to criminal convictions or offences (hereinafter ‘sensitive data’), the data importer shall apply specific restrictions and/or additional safeguards adapted to the specific nature of the data and the risks involved.
+Where the transfer involves personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, or biometric data for the purpose of uniquely identifying a natural person, data concerning health or a person&#39;s sex life or sexual orientation, or data relating to criminal convictions or offences (hereinafter &#8216;sensitive data&#39;), the data importer shall apply specific restrictions and/or additional safeguards adapted to the specific nature of the data and the risks involved.
 This may include restricting the personnel permitted to access the personal data, additional security measures (such as pseudonymisation) and/or additional restrictions with respect to further disclosure.

 8.7 Onward transfers

-The data importer shall not disclose the personal data to a third party located outside the European Union  (in the same country as the data importer or in another third country, hereinafter ‘onward transfer’) unless the third party is or agrees to be bound by these Clauses.
+The data importer shall not disclose the personal data to a third party located outside the European Union  (in the same country as the data importer or in another third country, hereinafter &#8216;onward transfer&#39;) unless the third party is or agrees to be bound by these Clauses.
 Otherwise, an onward transfer by the data importer may only take place if:

 (i) it is to a country benefitting from an adequacy decision pursuant to Article 45 of Regulation (EU) 2016/679 that covers the onward transfer;